Local Utilities and Other Energy Efficiency Program Sponsors

 Residential Weatherization and Direct Install Programs – Local governments can partner with utilities and community organizations to support low-income weatherization or multifamily and small business direct install programs to improve energy efficiency in buildings.

 - Public Service Electric & Gas partners with low–income municipalities in New Jersey to help small businesses improve energy efficiency.
 The utility provides free energy audits and a report of results and suggested improvements.
-Authorized contractors working with the PSE&G Small Business Direct Install Program Exitwill perform upgrades and customers pay for 20 percent of the total cost through on-bill financing.
+Authorized contractors working with the PSE&G Small Business Direct Install Programwill perform upgrades and customers pay for 20 percent of the total cost through on-bill financing.

 Implementing Energy Efficiency Programs with Utilities